Update 2018 for Redwood Deck Staining Tips

 Keeping a redwood deck maintained will slow the weathering process of the wood and increase the life expectancy of the deck.
 Regularly cleaning and refinishing helps the redwood keep its natural beauty while providing a barrier of protection.

-To stain an old redwood deck its important that the surface be clean of any dirt or debris.
+To stain an old redwood deck it is important that the surface be clean of any dirt or debris.
 Using a pressure washer or scrub brush, apply a wood cleaner to the surface and work loose any dirt, grime, and gray wood fibers.
 Do not use excessive pressure or get too close to the surface if you are using a pressure washer.
 You will notice how the wood lightens up as you wash it.
 Clean the wood methodically until the wood will not lighten up anymore then move to the next section.

 Once the wood is cleaned and rinsed off, apply a wood brightener to the surface.
 This will neutralize any cleaners that you used and prepare the wood for stain.
 The wood brightening process can help the new stain perform better so do not skip this step.
 After brightening the wood, rinse it well with fresh water and allow the redwood deck to dry for a couple of days.